How to start a cat boarding business and get it right

 • Set a specific occupancy percentage (like 85%) that will trigger your plan to hire more staff.

+Your next milestone is month six at 65% occupancy with a 4.5-star average review score.
+Hit those numbers and the business is on solid ground.
 When you are ready for clients, a simple payment process helps.
 JIM lets you take cards on your phone for a 1.99% fee, with no hardware needed.
-This makes it easy to secure bookings.
 Download JIM and you are set to go.